-Ipswich Borough Assets made a pre-tax loss of £7.095m in 2023/24 (£6.283m pre-tax loss in 2022/23) mainly as a result of a reduction in the valuation of investment properties.
+Ipswich Borough Assets made a pre-tax loss of £1.413m in 2024/25 (£7.095m pre-tax loss in 2023/24) partly as a result of a net reduction in the valuation of investment properties.

 IPSERV Limited was incorporated to allow the Council's income generating services to operate for profit and is wholly owned by Ipswich Borough Council.